 The Town of Tecumseh, located in the northwest corner of Essex County, extending south from Lake St. Clair to County Road 8, which bisects the County in an east-west direction has a combination of both urban and rural characteristics.
-The Town's current irregular shape is a function of a County-wide restructuring process which first resulted in the amalgamation of the former Town of Tecumseh, Village of St. Clair Beach and Township of Sandwich South into the Town of Tecumseh effective January 1, 1999.
-Subsequently, 2630 hectares of land were transferred from the Town to the City of Windsor, effective January 1, 2003, resulting in the Town having a total land area of 9470 hectares.
-The Town's municipal boundary is shared with five other municipalities: the Towns of Lakeshore, Essex, Amherstburg and LaSalle and the City of Windsor.
+The Town's current irregular shape is a function of a County-wide restructuring process which first resulted in the amalgamation of the former Town of Tecumseh, the former Village of St. Clair Beach and the former Township of Sandwich South into the Town of Tecumseh effective January 1, 1999.
+Subsequently, 2630 hectares of land were transferred from the Town to the City of Windsor, effective January 1, 2003, resulting in the

+Town having a total land area of 9470 hectares.
+The Town's municipal boundary is shared with five other municipalities: the Municipality of Lakeshore, the Towns of Essex, Amherstburg, LaSalle, and the City of Windsor.

 The Town continues to enjoy a distinct small town ambiance that includes a diversity of residential neighbourhoods, commercial services and parks; a vibrant industrial sector; and a strong agricultural landscape and rural character.
-The Town's identity is strong, notwithstanding its location adjacent to the City of Windsor and the rapidly urbanizing communities of the Towns of LaSalle and Lakeshore.
+The Town's identity is strong, notwithstanding its location adjacent to the City of Windsor and the rapidly urbanizing communities of the Town of LaSalle and Municipality of Lakeshore.